dan-lovelace/hacker-news-pro/README.md

 # Contributing

-Hacker News Plus is open source and looking for contributors!
+Hacker News Pro is open source and looking for contributors!
 If you'd like to make changes, first check
 [open issues](https://github.com/dan-lovelace/hacker-news-pro/issues) to see if anyone else is working in a similar area.
 To make a change: